 Baked, not fried!
 Top these buttery dense crumb cake donuts with cinnamon brown sugar crumbs and a dusting of confectioners’ sugar.
 We use Greek yogurt, melted butter, cinnamon, and nutmeg for mega flavor and texture.
 These baked donuts can easily be adapted into muffins if you don’t have a donut pan.
 See my recipe notes.

 If you love crumb cake, this recipe is for you.
 It’s sweet and kid-friendly, perfect for any celebratory brunch, and piled high with crumb cake topping.
-Kids and adults alike SWARM to these!!
+They are just as easy to make as powdered sugar donut muffins, and kids and adults alike SWARM to these!!

 These Crumb Cake Donuts Are: